 The bricks at Mohenjo-daro adhere to the same ratio.
-Mackay (1931: 265) noted that comparable brickmaking techniques did not appear in Mesopotamia until nearly a thousand years after their debut in South Asia.
-The high quality and scale of Indus brick assemblages is clear evidence of mass production, which would have required substantial coordination among a large number of brick producers.
-Adherence to common standards made it possible for Indus builders to employ header-stretcher masonry techniques, and create durable joints, tidy corners, and sharp lines (Fig. 4).
+Mackay (1931, p.
+265) noted that comparable brickmaking techniques did not appear in Mesopotamia until nearly a 1,000 years after their debut in South Asia.
+The high quality and scale of Indus brick assemblages is clear evidence of mass production, which would have required substantial coordination among many brick producers.
+Adherence to common standards made it possible for Indus builders to employ header-stretcher masonry techniques, and create durable joints, tidy corners, and sharp lines (Figure 4).
 Bricks could also be subdivided to create a range of different kinds of platforms, staircases, vents, and other structural features.
-Common standards also made it easier to create wedge-shaped variants that interlocked with other bricks and were essential for the construction of waterproof wells (Jansen 1993a; Wright 2010).
-The high quality of Indus brick masonry is one of the reasons so much of Mohenjo-daro's architecture remain standing to be studied by archaeologists today (e.g. Jansen 1993a; Rizvi et al. In Press).
+Common standards also made it easier to create

+wedge-shaped variants that interlocked with other bricks and were essential for the construction of waterproof wells (Jansen, 1993a; Wright, 2010).
+The high quality of Indus brick masonry is one of the reasons so much of Mohenjo-daro's architecture remain standing to be studied by archaeologists today (e.g., Jansen, 1993a).